opain/GenoPred/GenoPredPipe/README.md

-# GenoPredPipe
+# Genotype-based Prediction Pipeline (GenoPredPipe)

 This is a snakemake pipeline for running the GenoPred scripts.
+Currently it can intake two types of data, 23andMe data for an individual, or PLINK binary format (.bed/.bim/.fam) for any sample.
+The pipeline currently identifies the ancestry of each individual, calculates ancestry-matched reference-projected principal components, and calculates polygenic scores using a range of methods standardised using an ancestry matched reference.
+Finally, the pipeline provides a report of the results either for each individual or the sample overall.

+***

 ## Getting started